rotex5/Personal-blog/OSHBblog/README.md

 ### Project Result
 ![authUser](https://user-images.githubusercontent.com/26916048/230170897-54db4301-f545-49db-a5f8-efbb0e5e46dd.PNG)

-For the Frontend we chose to use Bootstrap.
+For the Frontend we chose to use [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
 We opted for bootstrap because of the speed it provides during rapid full stack development.
 For the backend, we used a Django which is a python framework for web development.
-Considering we just finished the Airbnb Clone project using Flask, using Django was a way for us to test the waters and solidify our understanding of Python.
+Considering we just finished the [Airbnb Clone](https://github.com/rotex5/AirBnB_clone_v4) project using [Flask](https://flask.palletsprojects.com/en/2.2.x/), trying out [Django](https://www.djangoproject.com/start/) was a way for us to test the waters and solidify our understanding of Python.
 It should also be noted that we chose Django over Flask because it’s a very good tool for rapid development.
 -Feature:
 * Third Party Sign Up/Login authentication for GitHub using allAuth.
 * The website is responsive and compatible with mobile.
 This means users can access the project from a mobile view.